a14e/droxporter/Readme.md

 * Lightweight and efficient.
 Written entirely in Rust.
 * Collecting Droplet-related metrics, such as CPU usage, memory usage, disk space, bandwidth, and more.
+* Collecting AppPlatform-related metrics, such as CPU usage and memory usage.
 * Support for HTTPS, basic authentication, and custom settings.
 * Built-in rate limiting to respect DigitalOcean's API rate limits and avoid potential issues.
 * Ability to use multiple API keys for better flexibility and control over the rate limits.